swiss/e-collecting-hackathon-team12/README.md

 - Visually separated communes, committees, and admin orgs in the org panel.
 - Fixed initiative editor bugs
 - Implemented cleaner split of signing options per commune for context-specific configurations, now the process start with either asking for what commune to show supported option per commune or paper path
+- added support for Municipal Initiatives

 # TODO

+##
+- some SVG are broken.

 ## Security & Encryption
 - Create a public key registry page for transparency? (blockchain with extra steps basicaly).